bobfoster1299/deploy-web-server-in-azure/README.md

 - TENANT_ID
 - SUBSCRIPTION_ID

-Customize the folllowing values in server.json:
+Customize the following values in server.json:
 - managed_image_resource_group_name - The name of the resource group you created in azure
 - managed_image_name - The name to give to your template
 - os_type - The OS type of the base image